Camp Kinda Overnight

 “The Starry Night” is a famous painting by Vincent Van Gogh.
 Follow this tutorial from Mr. New’s Art Class to make your own Starry Night painting with just crayons and paper, or create it your own way—however you’re inspired!

-Before you go to bed, step outside with a grown-up and look around.
+Before you go to bed tonight, step outside, and look around.
 What do you see in the sky?
-Can you see the moon and stars?
+Can you see the moon and stars from where you live?
 What do they look like?
 What shape is the moon tonight?
 Can you spot any constellations?
 If you want, take a notebook with you and draw what you see.